 Starting at a new school is a very exciting time and you will experience different routines, new teachers, new surroundings and, of course, new friends.
-In a high school there are many more members of staff to meet and these people will often hold positions of responsibility which are new to you.
+In a high school there are many more members of staff to meet and these people will often hold positions of responsibility which are new to you and here to support you.
+You should always feel welcome to talk with them.